 Transfer hours accepted by the school are applied to the total number of hours necessary to complete the program and are considered both attempted and completed hours for the purpose of determining when the allowable maximum time frame has been exhausted.
 Satisfactory academic progress (SAP) evaluation periods are based on actual contracted hours at the institution.
 Please refer to the school Transfer policy for additional information.

-PAUL MITCHELL THE SCHOOL does allow reentry of students.
-Please see the schools reentry policy for specific requirements.
+Paul Mitchell The School Santa Barbara does accept reentry students.
+Please see the school's reentry policy for spcific requirements.